qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 farms according to area.

 * Open your usual map again (containing the Swellendam data).
-* Open the attribute table for the :guilabel:`rural` layer.
+* Open the attribute table for the :guilabel:`landuse` layer.
 * Scroll to the right until you see the :kbd:`AREA` field.

 Notice how the areas are all very small; basically zero.
 This is because